tripodsan/seek-bzip/README.md

 in the case that the size of the decoded data does not match `expectedSize`.

-If you pass a non-numeric second object, it can either be a `Buffer` object (which must be of the correct length; an error will be thrown if the size of the decoded data does not match the buffer length) or a "stream" object (which must implement a `writeByte` method).
+If you pass a non-numeric second parameter, it can either be a `Buffer` object (which must be of the correct length; an error will be thrown if the size of the decoded data does not match the buffer length) or a "stream" object (which must implement a `writeByte` method).

+The optional third `multistream` parameter, if true, attempts to continue reading past the end of the bzip2 file.
+This supports "multistream" bzip2 files, which are simply multiple bzip2 files concatenated together.
+If this argument is true, the input stream must have an `eof` method which returns true when the end of the input has been reached.

 The second exported method is a function accepting two or three parameters: